deanoamor/toko/readme.md

 ## About Project
 This is an online store project based on a tutorial from the Wahidev Academy channel on youtube.
-The Chanel is amazing and helpful.
+The Channel is amazing and helpful.

 Channel link: https://www.youtube.com/channel/UCXsAaDHG8E4PN3rIHGaZ4XQ